FilmakademieRnd/AnimHost/python/ml_framework/README.md

         └── SIGGRAPH_2022/
 ```

-**Copyright Notice**: AI4Animation is only for research or education purposes, and not freely available for commercial use or redistribution.
+**Copyright Notice**: The external AI4Animation repo is only for research or education purposes, and not freely available for commercial use or redistribution.

 ### Step 2: Download Motion Capture Dataset